 The benefit of approaching bitesize content as a video series is that you will achieve a consistent look and have lots of content to fold into your content calendar.
 It’s much more cost efficient too.

-Timelapse video one fun and affordable way to create dramatic visuals, and bitesize video might be the right opportunity to share an insight of your workplace.
+Timelapse video is one fun and affordable way to create dramatic visuals, and bitesize video might be the right opportunity to share an insight of your workplace using this technique.
 Alternatively, you could take the chance to show off a product, or introduce a team member.
-Whatever your subject, keep it refined.
+Whatever your subject matter, keep it refined.